Kyczan/kowal-new-tab-extension/README.md

 ## Configuration

 Most configuration needs to be done in `config.json` file.
-You can turn on/off most features by editing property `enabled: true/false` in each feature.
+You can turn on/off most features by editing property `"enabled": true/false` in each feature.

 ### Bookmarks bar
 I created this component to replace native bookmarks bar.
-I want to display bar only in the new tab and not in pages (there is setting for that in browser, but it is broken if you are using custom new tab).
+I want to display bar only in the new tab and not in visited pages (there is setting for that in browser, but it is broken if you are using custom new tab).

 ### Wallpapers
 You can use your own set of wallpapers.
 Place images in `public/wallpapers` folder and edit `wallpapers.list` in `config.json` file.
 There should be names of the images placed in wallpapers folder.